E3SM-Project/CMDV-testing/nightly/README.md

-# Scripts
+# Nighly

-This directory contains the cmdv main script and some helper functions

-- cmdv-test-runner
-- add2gh-pages.sh

-    takes a list of files and pushes them to githup pages

-- nb2html
+This directory contains static versions of jupyter notebooks.
+Notebooks are executed nightly and converted to html.